 Contents

-Managing Director of Mercia Ventures, Peter Dines, speaks to Wealth Club about the portfolio, recent investments, the Northern VCT investment approach, and the challenges and opportunities in the current economic climate.
+Wealth Club talks to Investment Director Hugo Lough of Mercia Ventures, the manager of the Northern VCTs (Venture Capital Trusts), to learn more about their portfolio, their recent investments, their investment approach, and the challenges and opportunities in the current economic climate.

 Why VCTs?